ugroh/ugroh.github.io/README.md

 All the contributions listed below can be found using the links highlighted in blue.
 The files can then be downloaded (see above).

-- Contribution DGoZ 2/2023: About [»Go Proverbs Illustrated«](https://senseis.xmp.net/?GoProverbsIllustrated) and about the [»Tesuji Dictionary«](https://senseis.xmp.net/?SegoeTesujiDictionary), available in the subdirectory [Beitrag-2023-02](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2023-02) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-02/Beitrag-DGoZ-2023-2.pdf" target="_blank" rel="noopener">Open PDF</a>
+- Contribution DGoZ 2/2023: About [»Go Proverbs Illustrated«](https://senseis.xmp.net/?GoProverbsIllustrated) and about the [»Tesuji Dictionary«](https://senseis.xmp.net/?SegoeTesujiDictionary), available in the subdirectory [Beitrag-2023-02](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2023-02) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-02/Beitrag-DGoZ-2023-2.pdf" target="_blank" rel="noopener">to the contribution</a>

-- Contribution DGoZ 3/2023: About the book [»Becoming Stronger«](https://senseis.xmp.net/?TheBookToIncreaseYourFightingStrengthAtGo), available in the subdirectory [Beitrag-2023-03](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2023-03) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-03/Beitrag-DGoZ-2023-3.pdf" target="_blank" rel="noopener">Open PDF</a>
+- Contribution DGoZ 3/2023: About the book [»Becoming Stronger«](https://senseis.xmp.net/?TheBookToIncreaseYourFightingStrengthAtGo), available in the subdirectory [Beitrag-2023-03](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2023-03) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-03/Beitrag-DGoZ-2023-3.pdf" target="_blank" rel="noopener">to the contribution</a>

 - Contribution DGoZ 5/2023, 06/2023 and 01/2024: Something about the [»Strategy Dictionary«](https://www.amazon.co.jp/作戦辞典-瀬越-憲作/dp/4416686013), available in the subdirectory [Beitrag-2023-05](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2023-05):
-	- Part 1 (DGoZ 5/2023) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-05/Beitrag-DGoZ-2023-5-1.pdf" target="_blank" rel="noopener">Open PDF</a>
+	- Part 1 <a href="https://ugroh.github.io/Beitrag-2023-05/Beitrag-DGoZ-2023-5-1.pdf" target="_blank" rel="noopener">DGoZ 5/2023</a>
-	- Part 2 (DGoZ 06/2023) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-05/Beitrag-DGoZ-2023-6-2.pdf" target="_blank" rel="noopener">Open PDF</a>
+	- Part 2 <a href="https://ugroh.github.io/Beitrag-2023-05/Beitrag-DGoZ-2023-6-2.pdf" target="_blank" rel="noopener">DGoZ 06/2023</a>
-	- Part 3 (DGoZ 01/2024) or as a direct link <a href="https://ugroh.github.io/Beitrag-2023-05/Beitrag-DGoZ-2024-1-3.pdf" target="_blank" rel="noopener">Open PDF</a>
+	- Part 3 <a href="https://ugroh.github.io/Beitrag-2023-05/Beitrag-DGoZ-2024-1-3.pdf" target="_blank" rel="noopener">01/2024</a>

-- Contribution DGoZ 3/2024: Something about his [»Tsume-Go Dictionary«](https://senseis.xmp.net/?SegoeTsumegoDictionary), available in the subdirectory [Beitrag-2024-03](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2024-03):
-	- Part 1 or as a direct link <a href="https://ugroh.github.io/Beitrag-2024-03/Beitrag-DGoZ-2024-3-1.pdf" target="_blank" rel="noopener">Open PDF</a>
+- Contribution DGoZ 3/2024: Something about his [»Tsume-Go Dictionary«](https://senseis.xmp.net/?SegoeTsumegoDictionary), available in the subdirectory [Beitrag-2024-03](https://github.com/ugroh/ugroh.github.io/tree/main/Beitrag-2024-03) - <a href="https://ugroh.github.io/Beitrag-2024-03/Beitrag-DGoZ-2024-3-1.pdf" target="_blank" rel="noopener">Part 1 </a> and <a href="https://ugroh.github.io/Beitrag-2024-03/Beitrag-DGoZ-2024-3-2.pdf" target="_blank" rel="noopener">Part 2 </a> as direct access.
-	- Part 2 or as a direct link <a href="https://ugroh.github.io/Beitrag-2024-03/Beitrag-DGoZ-2024-3-2.pdf" target="_blank" rel="noopener">Open PDF</a>

 #### Segoe Kensaku »Tsume-Go Dictionary 詰碁辞典«

 In addition to the contribution DGoZ 03/2024, I have begun to present the above-mentioned dictionary in more detail.
 This supplement also explains where the »book« is hidden on the IZIS Go Board.

-- In *Segoe-Kategorie.pdf* the 30 categories are discussed as they can be found in Segoe's book or as a direct link <a href="https://ugroh.github.io/Segoe-TsumeGo/Segoe-Kategorie.pdf" target="_blank" rel="noopener">Open PDF</a>
+- In *Segoe-Kategorie.pdf* the 30 categories are discussed as they can be found in the <a href="https://ugroh.github.io/Segoe-TsumeGo/Segoe-Kategorie.pdf" target="_blank" rel="noopener">book by Segoe.</a>

-- For all these categories, the first ten problems can be found as exercises and solutions in *Segoe-TsumeGo.pdf* or as a direct link <a href="https://ugroh.github.io/Segoe-TsumeGo/Segoe-TsumeGo.pdf" target="_blank" rel="noopener">Open PDF</a>
+- For all these categories, the first ten problems can be found as exercises and solutions in <a href="https://ugroh.github.io/Segoe-TsumeGo/Segoe-TsumeGo.pdf" target="_blank" rel="noopener">Segoe-TsumeGo.pdf</a>

 - For all those who would like to »read and solve« all of this interactively: *Segoe-TsumeGo.gobk* uses the [SmartGo program](https://smartgo.com/) and contains an overview of the categories and 10 problems each.
 There is also now an EPUB version that can also be used interactively with a suitable reader – such as the Apple Books app.
 All of this can be found in the subdirectory [Segoe-TsumeGo](https://github.com/ugroh/ugroh.github.io/tree/main/Segoe-TsumeGo).